Skip to content

 The right tool depends on your specific situation:

-• You need quick live dictation during class → Google Docs Voice Typing (free, no setup)
+• You need live dictation during class → evaluate Google Docs Voice Typing against its current browser, language, and account requirements

-• You want AI-generated summaries of lectures → Notta (auto-summarization)
+• You want generated summaries of lectures → evaluate Notta's current plan, privacy terms, and summary review workflow

 Key Takeaways